Lewis Hamilton labours as Sergio Perez takes pole for Saudi GP

 A day on from a missile strike on an oil refinery 12 miles east of the track, the drivers – some of whom signalled their intention not to take part in Sunday’s race during an extraordinary four-hour meeting on Friday night – were back on track.

 And following Hamilton’s early demise, it was Perez who stole pole, edging out Leclerc by just 0.025 seconds.
-Verstappen, who said he had “zero grip” was 0.261 seconds slower than his Red Bull team-mate.
+Verstappen, who said he had “zero grip”, was 0.261 seconds slower than his Red Bull teammate.

 Register for free to continue reading